-These key lime larabar copycats are quick and easy to make at home!
+I’m bonkers for these homemade key lime larabar balls.
+These lime spiked larabar copycats are quick and easy to make!
 Take your snacking game to the next level and try these tasty energy bites today!

 If you’ve read this recipe post then you know I’m a little bit inappropriate when it comes to food in ball form.
 I would apologize… but most of you have dirty, dirty minds.
 So if you feel the need to make a few puns or toss a little “that’s what she said” my way, feel free.